|Nutritional Guidelines (per serving)|

-Get the crispy delicious browned bits you find on roasted or grilled asparagus without having to heat up your oven or grill.
-Pan-roasted asparagus is tasty, quick, and couldn't be easier.
+Get the crispy delicious browned bits you find on roasted or grilled asparagus without having to heat up your oven or grill with pan-roasting.
+Pan-roasted asparagus is tasty and quick, and it couldn't be easier.
 A hot pan, a bit of oil, and a tight-fitting lid to keep in the heat and help the asparagus cook evenly are all you need (well, you'll require some asparagus too!).

-- Trim the asparagus by either snapping or peeling the spears.*
+Trim the asparagus by either snapping or peeling the spears.*

-- Heat a large frying pan with a tight-fitting lid over medium-high heat.
+Heat a large frying pan with a tight-fitting lid over medium-high heat.
 Once it's hot, add the oil.
 Swirl the oil in the pan to coat it.

-- Add the trimmed asparagus to the pan.
+Add the trimmed asparagus to the pan.
 It should sizzle as it hits the hot surface.
 Cover it and cook, shaking the pan occasionally, until the asparagus is browned and tender, 5 to 10 minutes.

-- Sprinkle with salt and/or lemon juice or zest to taste.
+Sprinkle with salt and/or lemon juice or zest to taste.
 Serve hot or warm.

 Want to gussy up this super-simple recipe?
 Here are a few ideas:

-- Scatter a platter of pan-roasted asparagus with a handful (yes, a handful) of chopped dill for a real burst of fresh spring flavor; a mix of parsley, dill, and mint is nice, too
+Scatter a platter of pan-roasted asparagus with a handful (yes, a handful) of chopped dill for a real burst of fresh spring flavor; a mix of parsley, dill, and mint is nice, too.

 * To snap asparagus, hold a spear at either end and bend the spear until it breaks; it will snap off at the point where it gets woody.
 To peel asparagus, trim off any dried ends, and use a vegetable peeler to peel the bottom half of each spear.
 Snapping is faster; peeling yields more edible asparagus and less waste, but definitely takes more time.
-For more detailed instructions see How to Trim Asparagus or How to Peel Asparagus.